 Contacts agreed that an ICT solution for ER should be more straightforward than for EW.
 There is already considerable response capability that makes good use of ICT.
 NEMO oversees a nationally decentralized structure with a focus on community participation in preparedness and response.
 District committees prepare plans and seek to ensure that their communities have adequate response capability.
-Communities in Saint Lucia are reportedly fairly easily mobilized and contribute significantly to disaster recovery and rehabilitation efforts.
+Communities in St Vincent and the Grenadines are reportedly fairly easily mobilized to contribute to disaster recovery and rehabilitation efforts.
 Primary (local) fisherfolk organizations have the potential to become assets in this system, for example through desktop and mobile FEWER applications that connect fisherfolk to the existing components of the local response.
 FEWER will build upon and enhance existing ER networks and arrangements for mobilization by connecting people to information and other resources.

-VCAs, as mentioned earlier for Vieux Fort, have been organized and implemented by the Red Cross.
+VCAs, as mentioned earlier for Barrouallie, are being implemented by various agencies.
 Each VCA documents the response resources available as well as hazards.
-We also mentioned that the CC4FISH project includes VCAs specifically for fishing communities and Saint Lucia has expressed keen interest in having these done as soon as possible.
-FEWER will incorporate and share VCA information for EW and ER, the latter being in close collaboration with the Red Cross via the MOU.
+The CC4FISH project includes VCAs specifically for fishing communities.
+FEWER will incorporate and share VCA information for EW and ER, the latter being in close collaboration with NEMO and the Red Cross via the MOU.